 However, that’s not the only reason to order professional furniture moving services from a reliable fine art transportation company.
-The truth is the attempt to ship antiques on your own can also lead to physical injury and even short or long-term disability.
+The truth is that the attempt to ship antiques on your own can also lead to physical injury and even short or long-term disability.
 Thereby, even though you can prepare antique furniture for moving yourself, the very process of transportation is better to leave to professionals.
-Here are a few more reasons for that:
+Here are a few more reasons for that.

 1. Special moving equipment

 In most cases, shipping antiques is impossible without using moving equipment.
-Carry and lifting systems, tarp fasteners, rubber bands, a variety of dollies, hand trucks, and even special supplies for floor protection are only several of must-have tools required for moving furniture.
+Carry and lifting systems, tarp fasteners, rubber bands, a variety of dollies, hand trucks, and even special supplies for floor protection are only several of the must-have tools required for moving furniture.